 This article will talk about the most popular PaaS platforms available to host your modern application.

-The following are the managed platforms, and to build something in-house, you can explore these software to build your mini PaaS.
+The following are the managed platforms, and to build something in-house, you can explore this software to build your mini PaaS.

 Google App Engine